remisansfamine/rasterizer/README.md

 ===
 CPU Rendering library written in C++ 17 for C/C++ and scene loader (using stb, TinyObjLoader, glfw and ImGui) accompanied by a mathematics library.

-**/!\\ CPU Renderers are not performant nor efficient, it is not recommended to use them on a serious project.
+**/!\\ CPU Software renderers are not performant nor efficient, it is not recommended to use them on a serious project.
 Use it at your own risk. /!\\**

 ***Renderer***
 ===